rdorkadi/three-tier-architecture-eks/README.md

 ```

 If you are using a cloud Kubernetes / Openshift / Mesosphere then it will be available on the load balancer of that system.

-## Load Generation
-A separate load generation utility is provided in the `load-gen` directory.
-This is not automatically run when the application is started.
-The load generator is built with Python and [Locust](https://locust.io).
-The `build.sh` script builds the Docker image, optionally taking *push* as the first argument to also push the image to the registry.
-The registry and tag settings are loaded from the `.env` file in the parent directory.
-The script `load-gen.sh` runs the image, it takes a number of command line arguments.
-You could run the container inside an orchestration system (K8s) as well if you want to, an example descriptor is provided in K8s directory.
-For End-user Monitoring ,load is not automatically generated but by navigating through the Robotshop from the browser .For more details see the [README](load-gen/README.md) in the load-gen directory.

 ## Website Monitoring / End-User Monitoring